Skip to main content

 LUNCH (1998) from Henry Holt and Co.

 Concept: Colors.
-A toothsome mouse, called Mouse, eats his way through the primary and secondary colors and then some.
+A toothsome mouse called Mouse eats his way through the primary and secondary colors and then some.
 The pictures are deliciously big.
 Bon appetit!
 The emergent literacy bent: The text is sparse and the letters large, fostering print awareness.
 Point out a few words as you read.
 Clever foreshadowing spurs plenty of book talk: What color will Mouse eat next?

 BARNYARD BANTER (2001) from Henry Holt and Co.

 Concept: Animal sounds.
 Ten farm animals, a cricket, and a frog sound off on board book pages.
-The literacy bent: A wonderfully noisy, rhyming text promotes language sounds awareness.
+The literacy bent: A wonderful, noisy, rhyming text promotes language sounds awareness.
 Almost-one-year-olds can moo and cock-a-doodle-doo, a great pre-speech activity.
 Older toddlers and two's can solve the mystery, Where's goose?

 ALPHABET UNDER CONSTRUCTION (2006) from Square Fish